Fractional Diffusion-Telegraph Equations and their Associated Stochastic Solutions: Introduction

 where $W_{a,b}(z)$ is the Wright function \citep[Chapter 1]{kilbas}.
 The solution \eqref{so} has the remarkable property that it reduces to the Gaussian function for $\alpha=1$ and to the classical d'Alambert's solution to the wave equation for $\alpha \to 2$ while keeping an intermediate behaviour for $\alpha \in (1,2)$.

 Aside the analytical point of view, by starting from the well-known fact that diffusion processes are strictly connected via their distributional structure to parabolic equations, the most part of the recent research on the subject has been in fact dedicated to construct stochastic processes that can be related to various classes of fractional PDEs and that can therefore furnish them with a microscopic interpretation.
 For example the fractional diffusion equation \eqref{meme} can be related to a time-changed Brownian motion (see e.g.\ \citet{meerschaert,ors1,meerschaert2004limit,meerschaert2011stochastic}).
 Indeed, let us call $B_t$, $t \ge 0$, a standard Brownian motion and $V_t^\alpha$, $t \ge 0$, $\alpha \in (0,1)$ an $\alpha$-stable subordinator, independent of $B_t$, from which the time-change will be constructed.
-Note that stable subordinators are a particularly well-behaved class of L\'evy processes which are increasing and have a very simple Laplace exponent \citep{bertoin,kyprianou,sato}.
+Note that stable subordinators are a particularly well-behaved class of L\'evy processes which are increasing and have a very simple Laplace exponent.
 Then, after having defined the right-inverse process as $K_t^\alpha = \inf \{s \ge 0 \colon V_s^\alpha > t \}$, $t \ge 0$ (see \citet{bingham1971limit} for details) we have that the marginal distribution $\mathbb{P} \{ B_{K_t^\alpha} \in \mathrm dx \}/\mathrm dx$ is the solution to \eqref{meme}.
 Similar considerations can be done for hyperbolic PDEs and some stochastic processes describing particles moving with finite velocity.
-With respect to this the reader can consult the papers by \citet{ors2,kochu,DTO2012,saxena,gop} and the references therein.
-For what concerns fractional evolution equations in abstract spaces we refer to \citet{baeumer2001stochastic,meerschaert2009fractional,eidelman2004cauchy, bajlekova2001fractional,bazhlekova2000subordination,bazhlekova}.
+With respect to this the reader can consult the papers by \citet{ors2,kochu,DTO2012,gop} and the references therein.
+For what concerns fractional evolution equations in abstract spaces we refer to \citet{baeumer2001stochastic,meerschaert2009fractional,eidelman2004cauchy, bazhlekova2000subordination,bazhlekova}.

-In this paper we study fractional PDEs in which the operator acting on time generalizes the Caputo fractional derivative and connect them to time-changed L\'evy processes.
-Moreover, a related SDE is derived.
-Consider thus the following regularized operator, contructed as
+In this paper we study fractional PDEs in which the operator acting on time generalizes the Dzhrbashyan--Caputo fractional derivative and connect them to time-changed L\'evy processes.
+The general fractional PDE that we study in Section \ref{lele} generalizes both diffusion-like and telegraph-like differential equations.